MILITARY KNIFE RESEARCH COURSE by Hock Hochheim

 “just stick the pointy end of a missile into the ground.”

-Trying not to sound like a bloodthirsty violent boob as many knife courses do, I created a stable sub-course name – “The Military Knife Research Course.
-It emphasized military knife HISTORY methods.
+Trying not to sound like a bloodthirsty violent thug or a thoughtless knucklehead, as many knife courses do, I created a stable sub-course name – “The Military Knife Research Course.”
+It emphasized military knife HISTORY and RESEARCH terms-methods.
 I even used the skull in a logo, ala military, but only in this historical context-category.
-I dislike seeing “knife through skulls” in general because I know the skull-teacher and the skull-student will be confronted with this imagery in court after they actually use a knife.
+I dislike seeing “knife through skulls” logos in general because I know the non-military, skull-teacher and the non-military skull-student will be confronted with their crazed imagery-tattoos, verbiage, etc. in court after they actually use a knife.
 (Oh by the grace of God do they go.)
-A quiet professional tries to remain as quiet as possible.
-Before.
-During.
-After.
-We teachers walk an advertising tightrope of professional standards and marketing-selling.
-The knife is a tough sell.
-And big trouble to use.

-Since my overall Survival Centric: Knife course covers both civilian and military training and history, for a while years back, I had a free military certificate to accompany the knife course certification.
+Since my overall Survival Centric: Knife course covers both civilian and military training and history, for a while years back, I once had a free military certificate to accompany the knife course certification.
 I decided that this year I would bring that back.
-Anyone getting rank in the Survival Centric Knife course would also get an accompanying, free Military Knife Research Course document too.
+Anyone getting rank in the Survival Centric: Knife course would also get an accompanying, free Military Knife Research Course document too.
 And if you are already holding a knife rank with us, when I see you this year, I will give you the free military certificate to catch up.

 Meanwhile, get the hardcover, color collector’s item book.
 (Warning!
 International postage might be insane outside of the USA and U.K.) Click here.